Problems with renting and energy bills

 You should write a letter to the utility company explaining that you've been paying money to your landlord in good faith but they haven't passed this on to the company.
 Include any evidence you have that you gave money to your landlord for energy, like bank statements showing your payments and your rental agreement.

-Once the bill is in your name you'll receive them directly and you'll no longer have to pay money to the landlord for energy.
+Once the bill is in your name, you no longer have to pay money to the landlord for energy.

-If there are several tenants sharing the accommodation and the energy supply is disconnected, the local authority may be willing to use its powers to get the energy reconnected.
-The local authority is not obliged to use these powers, but if it is reluctant to do so, a local councillor may be willing to help.
-Contact your local council for help.
+If there are several tenants sharing the accommodation and the energy supply is disconnected, the local council might help you get the energy reconnected.
+If the local council does not help, a local councillor might be willing to help.

-If you can't get the bill in your name
+If you cannot get the bill in your name

-When the energy supply is in your name and you're the person who pays the bills you can switch energy companies to save money.
+When the energy supply is in your name and you're the person who pays the bills you can switch energy supplier to save money.

 There are legal restrictions on the amount a landlord can charge for energy.
 This applies whether or not the energy is supplied through a pre-payment meter.
-See what your landlord can charge you for energy
+Find out more about what your landlord can charge you for energy

 If a pre-payment meter is set to charge above the legal limits, you are entitled to a rebate when it's emptied.